jundalisay/spblist/content/en/research/spinoza/cartesian/part-2/definitions.md

 6. Space is to be distinguished from extension [metaphysical space] only in thought.* In reality, they are the same.
 Read Art.
 10 Part 2 of the Principia.

-> *Superphysics Note: Extension is metaphysical, space is physical.
-Nowadays, space is both physical and metaphysical, and extension is not used.
+{{< n n="Extension is metaphysical, space is physical.
+Nowadays, space is both physical and metaphysical, and extension is not used." >}}

 7. Divisible is that which in our thinking can be divided, at least potentially.